drsonuraina/drsonuraina/README.md

-I am a consultant oral and maxillofacial surgeon and specializes in treating a variety of diseases and conditions that affect the mouth, jaw,  head, neck, and face.
+I am a consultant Dental Surgery , oral and maxillofacial surgeon and specializes in treating a variety of diseases and conditions that affect the mouth, jaw,  head, neck, and face.
 I have a special interest in cosmetic facial surgery, craniofacial and skull base surgery, pediatric maxillofacial surgery, cleft lip and palate surgery, and dental implants.
 <!---